London 2012: Selectors' pick suits Great Britain - Cram

 The third spot is discretionary, meaning it's up to the UK Athletics panel who should make the team.
 I think it's right that a country of our size leaves that option open for selectors.

-Hannah England, the 1500m runner who has had to pull out of the trials, is a good example of someone who could benefit from this type of system.
+Hannah England, is a good example of someone who could benefit from this type of system.
 She got spiked by another athlete's running shoe at a competition in the Netherlands a few weeks back.
 She has already run a couple of races and has been in good form, reaching the 'A' standard multiple times.